The WLCT is a private, nonprofit organization founded in 1987 to protect open space in Warren and keep that land undeveloped forever.

 Land that is acquired by the WLCT is not owned by the Town government, it is held by the Trust for all to enjoy.

-The fundamental By-laws for the WLCT date to it’s founding in 1987.
-They were recently updated by the membership at the 2018 Annual Meeting.
+The original By-laws for the WLCT date back to it’s founding in 1987.
+They have since been amended twice, most recently at the Annual Meeting held on January 11, 2022.
+The current by-laws can be read here.

 The following Mission Statement and set of Guiding Principles was adopted by the Board of Directors on June 5, 2018: